Fishboi22/QA-Notes/README.md

-# QA-Projects
+# QA-Notes
 My Self-Learning Journey

 Hi!
-My Goal is to transition into a Software QA tester
+My Goal is to transition into a Software QA tester by utilizing free resources online.